taocpp/PEGTL/doc/Grammar-Analysis.md

 const std::size_t issues_found = tao::pegtl::analyze< my_grammar >();
 ```

-The `analyze()`-function returns the number of issues found and writes some information about them to `std::cout`.
+`analyze()` returns the number of issues found and writes some information about them to `std::cout`.

 Analysing a grammar is usually only done while developing and debugging a grammar, or after changing it.